COPELABS-SITI/ndn-cxx/docs/specs/certificate-format.rst

 One optional field is ``ValidityPeriod``, which contains two sub TLV fields:
 ``NotBefore`` and ``NotAfter``, which are two UTC timestamps in ISO 8601 compact format (``yyyymmddTHHMMSS``, e.g., "20020131T235959").
-NotBefore indicates when the certificate takes effect while NotAfter indicates when the certificate expires.
+NotBefore indicates when the certificate takes effect while NotAfter indicates after when the certificate expires.

 .. note::
     Using ISO style string is the convention of specifying validity period of